TheresaDF/NeuronSpikeEye/README.md

 # NeuronSpikeEye

-This project is about exciting stuff
+## Overview
+This project contains code to preprocess and model electrical signals recorded from porcine retinas.

+### Project Structure